AI Interview Questions for Internal Mobility Roles (2026): 53-Question Scorecard

 • Q5.
 The candidate can explain how rules-based matching and AI matching can coexist safely.

 • Q6.
-The candidate anticipates harmful outcomes of matching (e.g., narrowing options, reinforcing past moves) and mitigations.
+The candidate anticipates harmful matching effects (e.g., narrowing options, reinforcing past moves) and names mitigations.

 • Q7.
 The candidate describes skills data sources (self-report, manager validation, evidence, learning data) and their trade-offs.

 • Q9.
-The candidate applies Datenminimierung when proposing skills signals for matching and reporting.
+The candidate applies data minimization when proposing skills signals for matching and reporting.

 • Q10.
-The candidate can explain consent/permission concepts for skills data in internal mobility contexts.
+The candidate can explain consent and permission logic for skills data in internal mobility contexts.

 • Q11.
-The candidate differentiates “skills inference” from “skills verification” and explains when each is acceptable.
+The candidate differentiates "skills inference" from "skills verification" and explains when each is appropriate.

 • Q12.
-The candidate considers data quality issues (missingness, stale profiles, inconsistent taxonomies) and countermeasures.
+The candidate addresses data quality risks (missing data, stale profiles, inconsistent taxonomies) with concrete countermeasures.

 • Q14.
-The candidate proposes practical fairness checks (e.g., outcome comparisons, error analysis, subgroup monitoring).
+The candidate proposes practical fairness checks: outcome comparisons, error analysis, subgroup monitoring.

 • Q15.
-The candidate can explain how they would make recommendations explainable to employees and managers.
+The candidate can explain how to make recommendations understandable to employees and managers ("Why recommended?").

 • Q16.
-The candidate avoids “black-box” reasoning and can articulate trade-offs clearly.
+The candidate avoids black-box reasoning and articulates trade-offs clearly.

 • Q17.
 The candidate knows when to stop using an AI signal because it harms fairness or trust.

 • Q18.
-The candidate communicates in a way that supports psychologische Sicherheit when employees challenge matches.
+The candidate communicates in ways that support psychological safety when employees challenge recommendations.

 • Q19.
-The candidate can work with Legal/Privacy/IT on governance artifacts (policy, DPIA/DPIA-like thinking, documentation).
+The candidate can collaborate with Legal, Privacy, and IT on governance artifacts — policy, DPIA thinking, documentation.

 • Q20.
-The candidate anticipates Betriebsrat expectations (co-determination, transparency, works agreement/Dienstvereinbarung).
+The candidate anticipates works council expectations (co-determination, transparency, Dienstvereinbarung/works agreement).

 • Q21.
-The candidate uses clear role definitions: who owns model changes, who approves, who audits.
+The candidate defines clear roles: who owns model and rule changes, who approves, who audits.

 • Q23.
 The candidate recognizes cross-border data and vendor/subprocessor questions in EU/DACH contexts.

 • Q24.
-The candidate can explain how they would document decision logic for auditability (without over-collecting data).
+The candidate can explain how to document decision logic for auditability without over-collecting data.

 • Q26.
-The candidate designs AI features so employees stay in control (opt-out, control over visibility, clear settings).
+The candidate designs AI features so employees stay in control — opt-out, visibility settings, clear controls.

 • Q28.
 The candidate considers the experience of underrepresented groups in mobility workflows.

 • Q29.
-The candidate can explain how to communicate recommendations without feeling like surveillance.
+The candidate can communicate recommendations without it feeling like surveillance.

 • Q30.
-The candidate can handle employee concerns and questions with calm, concrete explanations.
+The candidate can handle employee concerns with calm, concrete explanations.

 • Q31.
-The candidate defines KPIs that balance speed with fairness (e.g., internal fill share plus perceived fairness).
+The candidate defines KPIs that balance speed with fairness — e.g., internal fill rate plus perceived fairness.

 • Q32.
-The candidate proposes measurement for “quality of match” beyond click-through (successful moves, satisfaction, retention).
+The candidate measures "match quality" beyond click-through — successful moves, satisfaction, retention.

 • Q33.
 The candidate can set thresholds and escalation paths when metrics degrade.

 • Q34.
-The candidate proposes a feedback loop from employees/managers into the matching system.
+The candidate proposes a feedback loop from employees and managers back into the matching system.

 • Q35.
-The candidate can run controlled experiments (A/B or phased rollout) without harming employee trust.
+The candidate can run controlled experiments — A/B or phased rollout — without damaging employee trust.

 • Q36.
-The candidate can translate metrics into concrete iteration plans (what changes, who approves, when).
+The candidate translates metrics into concrete iteration plans — what changes, who approves, when.

 • Q37.
-The candidate can evaluate vendor AI claims critically (what data, what model, what evidence, what limits).
+The candidate can critically evaluate vendor AI claims — data basis, model type, evidence, limits.

 • Q38.
 The candidate asks for explainability, audit logs, and override controls when evaluating tools.

 • Q39.
-The candidate considers GDPR-ready contracting basics (DPA/AVV thinking, subprocessor clarity) without overclaiming.
+The candidate understands GDPR-ready contracting basics — DPA/AVV thinking, subprocessor clarity — without overclaiming.

 • Q40.
-The candidate can define minimum requirements for integrations (HRIS, ATS, LMS) to avoid “shadow data.”
+The candidate can define minimum integration requirements (HRIS, ATS, LMS) to prevent "shadow data."

 • Q41.
-The candidate can assess whether skills matching is “assistive” or “decision-making,” and adjusts governance.
+The candidate can assess whether skills matching is assistive or decision-making, and adjusts governance accordingly.

 • Q43.
 The candidate can enable managers with simple guidance for responsible AI use in internal mobility decisions.